Microsoft-USEduAzure/COVID19PEEForecasting/Readme.md

 ### Azure Functions

-This is a phython based function that runs statisticals calculations to calculate PPE forcasting for the selected state based on the selected parameters
+This is a python-based function that runs statisticals calculations to calculate PPE forcasting for the selected state based on the selected parameters

 ![](media/functions.png)